charlesneimog/py4pd-upic/README.md

 ## Install

 Download this package and put it in the search path of PureData.
-You need of [https://github.com/charlesneimog/py4pd](py4pd).
+You need [py4pd](https://github.com/charlesneimog/py4pd).